yaniv-golan/openai-structured/docs/source/quickstart.rst

 Important Notes
 ~~~~~~~~~~~~~

-1. o1 and o3 models have fixed parameters that cannot be modified:
+1. o1 and o3 models only support the following parameters:
-    - temperature: Fixed at 1.0
-    - top_p: Fixed at 1.0
-    - frequency_penalty: Fixed at 0.0
-    - presence_penalty: Fixed at 0.0
+    - max_completion_tokens
+    - reasoning_effort
+    Attempting to use other parameters (temperature, top_p, etc.) will raise an OpenAIClientError.

 2. Streaming Support:
     - o1-2024-12-17: Does not support streaming.
 Setting stream=True will result in a 400 error with message: "Unsupported value: 'stream' does not support true with this model.
 Supported values are: false"
     - o3: Does not support streaming.
 Setting stream=True will result in a 400 error
     - o3-mini and o3-mini-high: Support streaming

-Attempting to modify fixed parameters will raise an OpenAIClientError.
-Use other models if you need to adjust these parameters or require streaming support.
+Use other models if you need to adjust temperature, top_p, or other parameters not supported by o1/o3 models.

 Environment Variables
 ------------------